Stage 12 – Castle Acre to Fakenham (25.6 km)

 Litcham marked the turn north, towards Fakenham and the waypoints of Tittleshall, Whissonett and Godwick.
 Mario kept group spirits high with a cacophony of post digestive noises while the sunshine continued to bless the travellers as they navigated a tricky stretch around the abandoned 16th century village of Godwick.
 This section of the walk took place across many rutted crop fields, which played havoc with the pheasants’ delicate feet.

 Good fortune continued to smile on the group as communications with Mr William Hill were established and necessary arrangements made for wagers to be placed on the Grand National.
-It was with commentary to this event that the pheasants finally entered Fakenham after approximately six and a half hours of walking, allowing them to (partially) enjoy a well deserved pint in a local Wetherspoons and discuss why all their bets had failed.
+It was to commentary of this event that the pheasants finally entered Fakenham after approximately six and a half hours of walking, allowing them to (partially) enjoy a well deserved pint in a local Wetherspoons and discuss why all their bets had failed.

 Finally, after nearly 115km, the end point of Walsingham is tantalisingly in touching distance with only 10km of the final leg left to go.